leylabmpi/Struo2/README.md

 ./genome_download.R -o genomes -p 8 gtdb-r89_bac-arc.tsv > genomes.txt

 # Note: the output of ./genome_download.R can be directly used for running the `Struo` pipeline (see below)
+# Note: genomes must be gzip'd for input to Struo2
 ```

 ### User-provided databases